 - a.
 Click New to create a new V Series Controller configuration. - b.
-Click the check box of a configuration and click Edit to edit an existing configuration. - 3.
-Complete the fields in the V Series Controller Configuration page to create or edit the controller's configuration settings.
-The fields in this page are the same as those on the G-vTAP Configuration page.
-Refer to "The OpenStack G-vTAP Configuration Page" on page 51 for the common fields.
+Click the check box of a configuration and click Edit to edit an existing configuration. - Complete the fields in the GigaVUE V Series Controller Configuration page to create or edit the controller's configuration settings.
+The fields in this page are the same as those on the GvTAP Configuration page.
+Refer to The OpenStack G-vTAP Configuration Page for the common fields.